Coffee Makers That Use K-Cups and Ground Coffee

 This is a more updated version of the Flexbrew from earlier.
-It also accommodates K cups and loose coffee grounds with different compartments.
-What I like best is that the platform looks much better than the older model.
-There are separate compartments so you always know how much water you need to put in each one.
+It also accommodates K cups and loose coffee grounds with different compartments .
+I like that the platform looks much better than the older model.
+There are separate compartments, so you always know how much water you must put in each one.

-There are also a couple of different brew holders included to make it easy to fill with your coffee of choice.
-In addition to k-cups you can also use loose grounds on the single-serve side too.
-You can also program it to come on and turn off (specifically the coffee pot side only) as well as “steal” a quick cup in the middle of a pot brewing cycle.
+A couple of different brew holders are included to make it easy to fill with your coffee of choice.
+In addition to K-cups, you can also use loose grounds on the single-serve side too.
+You can also program it to come on and turn off (specifically the coffee pot side only) and “steal” a quick cup in the middle of a pot brewing cycle.

 Check out my full review of the 49976 here